fjwright/Run-REDUCE-0/README.md

 ### To do soon

+* Support redfront font colouring to distinguish input and output in the IO display pane.
 * Make the commands to run REDUCE configurable.
 * Remember all user choices, including commands to run REDUCE and window configurations.
-* Support platforms other than Microsoft Windows, in particular Ubuntu Linux.
+* Better scrolling facilities in the IO display pane.
 * Multiple tabs that each run an independent invocation of REDUCE.

 ### To do later